By Isabel Smith, MS, RD, CDN

 How to use brussels: Try them roasted or pan seared/sautéed.
 They’re delicious simply with olive oil, salt and pepper or as part of a more elaborate dish like this Pear Brussels Sprouts dish.

 Pears are a high source of fiber, B vitamins, and folate and minerals like boron that may help the body retain calcium.
 Pears contain an antioxidant called quercitin, found mostly in the skin of the pear, which is part of the larger family of nutrients called flavonoids that may play a role in cancer prevention and promoting blood vessel health.

-How to use pears: Pears are a delicious addition to juices, and can also be baked for a delicious, healthy desert.
+How to use pears: Pears are a delicious addition to juices, and can also wonderful baked.